Berrylands: Etymology

+Politics

+Berrylands is part of the Kingston and Surbiton constituency for elections to the House of Commons of the United Kingdom.

+Berrylands is part of the Berrylands ward for elections to Kingston upon Thames London Borough Council.

 Housing, shops and transport

-There are four separate parades of shops, these are Alexandra Drive, Berrylands Road, Chiltern Drive and a smaller parade along Surbiton Hill Park.
-Chiltern Drive is at the centre of Berrylands, and houses over 22 businesses as well as the Berrylands public house, the Berrylands, known locally as 'The Berry'.
-The shops were built in the 1930s, and currently consist of a newsagents, doctors surgery, hairdressers, beauty salon, CCTV shop, barbers, coffee shop, printer and bookshop, as well as the Berrylands railway station.
+There are four separate parades of shops:Alexandra Drive, Berrylands Road, Chiltern Drive and a smaller parade along Surbiton Hill Park.
+Chiltern Drive is at the centre of Berrylands, and houses over 22 businesses as well as the Berrylands public house, ‘The Berrylands’, known locally as 'The Berry'.
+The shops were built in the 1930s, and currently consist of a newsagent's, doctor's surgery, hairdresser's, beauty salon, CCTV shop, barber's, coffee shop, printer and bookshop, as well as the Berrylands railway station.

 The neighbourhood is primarily residential.
 It houses a large commuter population using Transport for London travel routes, including two bus routes, the K2 and 665, and the Berrylands, Surbiton or Tolworth links to London Waterloo.

 The majority of houses in the neighbourhood were built in the 1930s and have features typically found in housing stock of the inter-war period.
 Although most houses are semi-detached there are also many detached properties and a small number of flats.
-On the fork of Grand Avenue and Elmbridge Avenue, there is a cluster of Modernist Art Deco houses, built as part of the Parkside estate in 1934 (developer Bell).
-There's also a little variety in architecture with small flat blocks on Surbiton Hill Park just north of the Railway Station.
+On the fork of Grand Avenue and Elmbridge Avenue is a cluster of Modernist Art Deco houses, built as part of the Parkside estate in 1934 (developer Bell).
+There is also a little variety in architecture with small flat blocks on Surbiton Hill Park just north of the railway station.

 Geography

 Berrylands Station is the closest station to the sports ground of the London School of Economics and Political Science, which is in New Malden.
 There is a large water treatment plant on the opposite side of the railway.
-There are two large parks in Berrylands Fishponds and Alexandra Park.
-Additionally nearby there is Green Lane park which is officially located within New Malden however most locals consider it to be within Berrylands.
+There are two large parks in Berrylands - Fishponds and Alexandra Park.
+The nearby Green Lane park is officially located in New Malden, but most locals consider it to be within Berrylands.

 Rivers

-Berrylands is atop a hill and so in the corner there are streams for water to flow down towards.
 The Hogsmill River marks much of the border between Berrylands and New Malden.
-There's also it's small tributary, a manmade brook which runs through the nature reserve, the site of the former Surbiton Lagoon and through Alexandra Park before leaving the neighbourhood.
+Its small tributary, a man-made brook, runs through the nature reserve on the site of the former Surbiton Lagoon and through Alexandra Park before leaving the neighbourhood.

-Hills

-The Small Tributary of the Hogsmill river forges a valley where the Nature Reserve and Berrylands park also known as the former site of the Surbiton Lagoon.
-There's a small hill up east which rises reaching a peak within the housing areas before dipping backdown at the border with New Malden when it reaches the Hogsmill.